 There is no hard and fast rule for how long it takes to get pregnant, however.
 This is just a snapshot of the odds.
 Every woman — and every couple — is different.

-Several factors play into how quickly conception takes place.
+Several factors that play into how quickly conception takes place.

 - Age: There’s not a strict time limit on when you’re able to conceive easily, but it is likely to happen more quickly when you’re younger (source).
 Working with a fertility specialist?
-You’ll likely find they’re willing to let you try without medical intervention longer when you’re younger (source).
+You’ll likely find they’re willing to let you try without medical intervention longer, up to a year, when you’re younger (source).
+When you’re 35 years old and above, they typically want to intervene at the six month mark.

 - Health: Your overall health will play a big role in how quickly you’re able to conceive — and how easy your pregnancy will be.
 You should plan on eating right and exercising — and know that being underweight can impact conception just as easily as being overweight can (source).
 Plan on drinking less or having no alcohol, and to stop smoking (source).